DevAyhan/DevAyhan/README.md

 - Started to the course on April 14.
 - So exited to learn Mobile Application Development and next step is gonna be Swift.
--I studied Sport Science.
+- I studied Sport Science.
 But I liked coding.
 I enjoy with algorithms and thinking like a software :)

 <!---